 Audio Described Performance Dates:

 We have arranged audio-description services for the performance dates listed below.
-New this season, we've added a touch tour from 5pm to 6pm on all evening dates listed below, and 10:30am to 11:30am on the matinee.
-Please contact Audience Services at 312.827.5700 and a representative will assist you with choosing a series and seats that meet your needs.
+New this season, we've added a touch tour for My Fair Lady from noon to 1pm on Tuesday, May 9, 2017.
+Please contact Audience Services at 312.827.5700 and a representative will assist you with choosing seats that meet your needs.
 Additional dates may be available by request.
 Please contact Nora O'Malley, Facility Operations Manager at 312.827.3577 or by email at firstname.lastname@example.org.